auxsophia/auxsophia.github.io/_pages/philosophy/trolleyCars.md

 # Two Solutions to the Trolley Problem for Self Driving Cars

 Imagine you're standing next to a lever near train tracks.
-The tracks split, where one side is being built by five workers and the other has just one worker making some final touches.
+The tracks split where one side is being built by five workers and the other has just one worker making some final touches.
 You notice a runaway trolley careening towards the five workers, but all workers are unaware.
 Here are the things you know with certainty:
 - If you pull the lever, the trolley will be diverted to the track with one worker.
 - Whichever track the trolley goes down it will kill all workers on that track, either the one or the five.
 - There's no time to warn them or anyone else.